 Scholars receive 50% of their award during the fall semester and 50% in the spring semester.

-- Scholarship applications are now available via USC Scholarship Universe platform through USC Financial Aid for the 2023-24 academic year.
+- Scholarship applications will be available via USC Scholarship Universe platform through USC Financial Aid for the 2024-25 academic year by November 2023.
 View all available scholarships at USC.

 - USC LAA Undergraduate application

 - USC Moysset Family Endowed Scholarship application (this scholarship is for students pursuing degrees in Education – open to undergraduate, graduate and EdD students)